PipedreamHQ/docs/docs/limits/README.md

 **You have a total execution quota of 30 minutes (1,800,000 milliseconds) per day across all workflows in your account.**

+You can view your current quota usage in your [Settings](https://pipedream.com/settings/billing).

 Your quota is reset, daily, at 00:00 (midnight) UTC.

 Pipedream records a minimum of `100ms` per execution.
 For example, if your workflow runs for `50ms`, you'll incur `100ms` of time towards your daily quota.